fabiana1rossi/coTWAS/README.md

-# coTWAS - co-expression TWAS pipeline
+# coTWAS - co-expression TWAS

 ## Overview

-This pipeline trains and applies multiple gene expression prediction models for brain tissues using RNA-seq and genotype data.
-It combines cis-regulatory (CIS, EpiXcan) and trans-regulatory (MODULE, INGENE) approaches to predict gene expression, then performs co-expression-based Transcriptome-Wide Association Studies (coTWAS).
+This repository contains the computational pipeline used to train and apply multiple gene expression prediction models for brain tissues using RNA-seq and genotype data.
+The framework integrates both cis-regulatory (CIS, EpiXcan) and trans-regulatory (MODULE, INGENE) approaches to predict gene expression and subsequently performs co-expression-based Transcriptome-Wide Association Studies (coTWAS).

 ## Citation